 - Combined hyperactive-impulsive and inattentive: 6 or more symptoms of each type.

 Several lines of evidence support a disturbance in the gut/ brain/immune (GBI) axis.
 The gut/brain axis is particularly affected as toxicity, and food constituents have been identified as drivers of brain dysfunction in ADHD.
-Family studies also reveal a strong genetic link in ADHD, where multiple genes have been identified which involve dopamine receptors or transport.
+Family studies also reveal a strong genetic link in ADHD, where multiple genes have been identified which involve specific neurotransmitter receptors or transport.
 However, it is also recognized that environmental triggers, such as heavy metals are shown to induce oxidative stress, lower intracellular glutathione levels and inhibit methylation in neurons, contributing to the ADHD phenotype.

 Causes/Risk factors for ADD/ADHD

 Factors that are shown to be associated with ADHD are:

 - Heredity: children with ADHD usually have at least one first-degree relative who also has ADHD and one-third of all fathers who had ADHD in their youth have children with ADHD.

 - Gender: ADHD is more prevalent in boys; the male-to-female ratio is 4:1 in epidemiologic surveys and 9:1 in clinic samples.